Contact Us

 There are four main disciplines or “types” of figure skating: men’s singles, women’s singles, pairs, and ice dance.
 Pair and ice dance teams are composed of one man and one woman.
 Synchronized skating is another discipline involving large groups of skaters, but these competitions are held separately from the other four disciplines and will not be covered here.

-Each skater or team performs a short program (SP) and a free program or free skate (FP, FS), set to music.
+Each skater or team performs a short program (SP) and a free skate (FS), set to music.
 Skaters usually perform the same programs throughout a skating season.
-The scores from the short and free programs are added together to determine the skaters’ final scores.
+The scores from the short and free programs are added together to determine the skater’s final score.
 The skater with the highest total score wins.
 To learn more about the ISU Judging System, see this guide.

 Singles skating: Elements in men’s and women’s singles skating include jumps, spins, and step sequences.
 Jumps with more rotations are more difficult and are worth more points.
 Most top male skaters perform triple and quadruple jumps.
 Most female skaters perform triple jumps, but some perform quadruple jumps.